The-Mycelium-Network/project-template/CONTRIBUTOR_ROLES.md

 ## Inactivity

-Contributors must be active to set an example and show commitment to the project.
+Participants must be active to set an example and show commitment to the project.
 Conversely, inactivity harms the project as it may lead to unexpected delays, contributor attrition, and a loss of trust in the project.

 Inactivity is measured by: